nalagoz/data-spotify-releases/doc/readme-data.txt

      Studying (potential changes) in the composition of new releases (i.e., music albums, singles) that became available on Spotify during the observation period.
+     To be able to compare music releases before and after artists start releasing on Spotify.

 1.2  Who created this dataset